-- Individual applicants are unlikely to possess the skills, abilities, and resources to successfully accomplish the objectives of this FOA.
-Individual applicants are encouraged to address this concern in their applications and to demonstrate how they will accomplish the objectives of this FOA. - Non-domestic applicants are advised that successful applications from non-domestic applicants should (or must) include a detailed demonstration of how the applicant possesses skills, resources, and abilities that do not exist among potential domestic applicants.
+• Individual applicants are unlikely to possess the skills, abilities, and resources to successfully accomplish the objectives of this FOA.
+Individual applicants are encouraged to address this concern in their applications and to demonstrate how they will accomplish the objectives of this FOA.

-Institutions other than 1) DOE/NNSA National Laboratories, 2) non-DOE/NNSA FFRDC, or 3) other Federal agencies are not Federally affiliated, even if they receive Federal funds or perform work under a Federal award or contract.
+5 Institutions that are not DOE/NNSA National Laboratories, a non-DOE/NNSA FFRDC, or another Federal agency are not Federally affiliated, even if they receive Federal funds or perform work under a Federal award or contract.